tuesy/redshift-ruby-tutorial/README.md

 Congrats, you've created your first data warehouse!
 For your Production environment, you may want to beef up the security or use a multi-node cluster for redundancy and performance.

 The next step is to configure Redshift so we can load data into it.
 Redshift acts like Postgres for the most part.
 For example, you need to create tables ahead of time and you'll need to specify the data types for each column.
 There are some differences that may trip you up.
+We ran into issues at first because the default Rails column types don't map correctly.
 The following are some examples of Rails data types and how they should be mapped to Redshift:

 * integer => int
 * string => varchar